- Leash or Fence

-Feeding Choosing an appropriate food is also important to your greyhounds’ well being.
+Choosing an appropriate food is also important to your greyhounds’ well being.
 It is best to choose a food that has no or very low soy content.
 The reason is that soy is not easily digested and can cause loose cow-patty-like stools.
-Some of the suitable products include Iams, Eukanuba, Natural Life, Nutro, Purina One, Science Diet Performance (not maintenance), and Waltham.
-If you are a Sam's Club member, there are two foods there that are excellent.
-They are Sportsman's Choice Professional (chicken and corn based) and Sportsman's Choice Exceed (lamb and rice based).
-If you are a Costco member, they offer a good food as well.
-It is called Kirkland Signature (lamb and rice based).
-These are not the only ones.
+Some of the suitable products include Iams, Eukanuba, Natural Life, Nutro, Purina One, Science Diet Performance (not maintenance), and PetSmarts house brand, Authority.
+If you are a Costco member, they offer a good food as well, it’s called Kirkland Signature (lamb and rice based).
+These aren’t the only ones you can feed your greyhound.
 Just make sure to read the list of ingredients.
 Soy is usually listed among the first five.
 For these foods, you will want to feed between five and six cups a day depending on the weight and activity level of your dog.
 The best way to determine if your dog is getting the correct amount is to start with a specific amount, say 5 cups, and monitor his weight.
 Ideally, a greyhound will have just a hint of rib showing and no prominent bones on his hips.
 If your dog has too much rib and hipbones showing, increase his food intake slightly.
 If your dog has no rib showing, he is gaining too much weight and you should reduce his food intake slightly.

 National Greyhound Association